 The number of observations for each product is determined by the sub-varieties reported by establishments.

-Each establishment is asked to submit information regarding the price of subvarieties (specific models of a product) most exported or imported.
+Each establishment is asked to submit information regarding the price of sub-varieties (specific models of a product) most sold.

-Thus, in base 2010 prices are collected for 14,000 sub-varieties in the IPRIX, and 18,000 in the IPRIM.
+Thus, in base 2010, prices of approximately 27,000 sub-varieties are collected.

 III.
 Linked series